 Have you ever looked at a friend’s Facebook pictures of frolicking fun on exotic islands and wondered how they could afford it?
+Have you lamented being able to visit the Bahamas on a budget?

 You’re not alone.